Fabian von Schlabrendorff: Attempts to kill Hitler

-He joined the resistance and acted as a secret liaison between Tresckow in Russia and Ludwig Beck, Carl Goerdeler, Hans Oster, and Friedrich Olbricht in Berlin, taking part in various coup d'état plans and plots.

-On 13 March 1943, during a visit by Adolf Hitler to Army Group Centre Headquarters in Smolensk, Schlabrendorff smuggled a time bomb, disguised as bottles of Cointreau, onto the aircraft which carried Hitler back to Germany.
-The bomb detonator failed to go off, however, most likely because of the cold in the aircraft luggage compartment.
+Schlabrendorff joined the resistance and acted as a secret liaison between Tresckow in Russia and Ludwig Beck, Carl Goerdeler, Hans Oster, and Friedrich Olbricht in Berlin, taking part in various coup d'état plans and plots.
+On 13 March 1943, during a visit by Hitler to Army Group Centre Headquarters in Smolensk, Schlabrendorff smuggled a time bomb, disguised as bottles of Cointreau, onto the aircraft which carried Hitler back to Germany.
+The bomb detonator failed to go off, most likely because of the cold in the aircraft luggage compartment.
 Schlabrendorff managed to retrieve the bomb the next day and elude detection.

-Schlabrendorff was arrested following the failed 20 July 1944 Plot.
-He was sent to Gestapo prison where he was tortured, but refused to talk.
+Schlabrendorff was arrested following the failed 20 July 1944 plot.
+He was sent to a Gestapo prison, where he was tortured, but refused to talk.
 While imprisoned he met fellow imprisoned co-conspirators Wilhelm Canaris, Hans Oster, Ulrich von Hassell, Johannes Popitz, Carl Goerdeler, Josef Mueller, and Alexander von Falkenhausen.

-He was brought before the People's Court of Nazi Germany (Volksgerichtshof) on 3 February 1945.
-However, while Schlabrendorff was awaiting trial, the courtroom took a direct hit from a bomb during an American air raid led by Lt.
+He was brought before the People's Court (Volksgerichtshof) of Nazi Germany on 3 February 1945.
+While Schlabrendorff was awaiting trial, the courtroom took a direct hit from a bomb during an American air raid led by Lt.
 Col. Robert Rosenthal.
 The bomb killed Roland Freisler, the president of the People's Court, who was found crushed by a column, still clutching Schlabrendorff's file.

-Schlabrendorff did not escape, however, and was arraigned before the court again the following month.
+Schlabrendorff did not escape, and was arraigned before the court again the following month.
 Wilhelm Crohne, the vice president of the People's Court, now headed the court.
 Following an intense defence, conducted by himself on both legal and procedural grounds (claiming his torture had made the process outrageously unworthy of justice) and in an exceptionally rare instance in its final nine months of existence, the People's Court acquitted von Schlabrendorff on 16 March 1945.
 His death was later demanded by Hitler's decree, but the order was defied insofar as it was never carried out.

 After his second trial, Schlabrendorff was moved from one concentration camp to another: Sachsenhausen and Flossenbürg, then Dachau near Munich.
-In late April 1945 he was transferred to Tyrol together with about 140 other prominent inmates of Dachau, where the SS-Guards fled after being confronted by a regular German Wehrmacht unit led by Wichard von Alvensleben and told to stand down by the Supreme Commander of all SS troops in Italy, who took responsibility for the order.
+In late April 1945 he was transferred to Tyrol together with about 140 other prominent inmates of Dachau, where the SS-Guards fled after being confronted by a regular German Wehrmacht unit led by Wichard von Alvensleben and told to stand down by the supreme commander of all SS troops in Italy, who took responsibility for the order.
 Schlabrendorff was eventually liberated by the Fifth U.S. Army on 5 May 1945.